-^{1.} The 2020 Census counted more than 62 million Hispanics-19 percent of the population-triple the number of Hispanics counted three decades earlier (Flood et al., 2021).
+1. The 2020 Census counted more than 62 million Hispanics-19 percent of the population-triple the number of Hispanics counted three decades earlier (Flood et al. 2021a).
 The Hispanic population numbers are based on the author's calculations from the Current Population Survey and US Census data.

-^{2.} The IAT data is retrieved from Harvard's Project Implicit (Greenwald et al., 1998).
+2. The IAT data is retrieved from Harvard's Project Implicit (Greenwald, McGhee, and Schwartz 1998).
 The implicit bias toward minorities, as measured by IAT, is widely used by psychologists and is growing in use among economists.
-IAT scores were shown to be correlated with economic outcomes (Chetty et al., 2020; Glover et al., 2017), voting behavior (Friese et al., 2007), and health (Leitner et al., 2016).
+IAT scores were shown to be correlated with economic outcomes (Chetty et al. 2020; Glover, Pallais, and Pariente 2017), voting behavior (Friese, Bluemke, and Wänke 2007), and health (Leitner et al. 2016).